Maneki-neko: In popular culture

 Because of its popularity in Chinese communities (including Chinatowns in the United States), the maneki-neko is frequently mistaken for being Chinese in origin rather than Japanese, and is therefore sometimes referred to as a "Chinese lucky cat" or jīnmāo ("golden cat").
 This cat is also prevalent in China domestically, and is usually referred to as 招財貓 (招财猫, ziu1 coi4 maau1).

 Hikone City's mascot, Hikonyan, a famous mascot in Japan, was created based on the folklore of Ii Naotaka and the maneki-neko of Gōtoku-ji Temple.
 Hikone City is home to Hikone Castle, a National Treasure that was the base of the Ii clan for generations.

 For the 2015 Trinidad and Tobago general election, won by the then opposition People's National Movement (PNM), a maneki-neko was utilized by the PNM in its campaign advertising days before election day, featuring a maneki-neko waving goodbye to then Prime Minister Kamla Persad-Bissessar alongside headlines of scandals linked to her People's Partnership administration taken from the front page of local newspapers.

+The maneki-neko has appeared or been used as an inspiration in Japanese and international media, such as the Pokémon Meowth, Dandadan character Turbo Granny, and as a Joker in the roguelike deck-building game Balatro.